0

 Located in the Southern Alps, the resort of Serre Chevalier is made up of four villages, and 80% of its pistes located above 2000 metres, giving good conditions for early and late season.
 Alternative winter family activities include a 2km descent on a steerable Mountain Kart sled, which you can ride from the top of the cable-car at 2491 metres, speed down 300m for 2km, as well as fat-biking and dog sledding.
 There’s also ice-climbing on frozen waterfalls near Briançon and La Schappe.

-Example journey: Depart London St Pancras on the 09:24 Eurostar to Paris-Nord, change station by taxi and take the 14:41 TGV from Paris-Lyon to Oulx, arriving at 19:23.
-From there it’s 45 minutes by bus or taxi.
+Example journey: Depart London St Pancras on the 15:04 Eurostar to Paris-Nord, change station by taxi and take the 20:40 sleeper train to Briancon, arriving at 08:30.
+From there it’s about 20 minutes by bus or taxi to Serre Chevalier’s other villages.

 Val Thorens